 Thomas, now sitting on the edge of his seat, blinked “Yeah?”

 “Well,” Frank continued, “Security hauled him away.
 The folks that stuck around for the whole ordeal say that they’ve never heard Phil use any profanity, ever.
 But on that day, they heard curse words so vile, that they almost sounded like they were in some form of ancient tongue, some demonic language.
-Only be the grace of God was Security able to restrain Phil.
+Only by the grace of God was Security able to restrain Phil.
 As the paddywagon rolled up into the office building drive, witnesses noticed three things.
 First, that Phil was kicking and screaming the entire time, and was hardly recognizable.
 Second, that the manager couldn’t stop crying.
-And thirdly, and the most bizarre, was they realized what made the thunderous crash in the manager’s office.
-The six-hundred pound marble desk, the manager’s prize possession, now lay in pieces outside the office window.”
+And thirdly, and the most bizarre, was that they realized what made the thunderous crash in the manager’s office.
+The six-hundred-pound marble desk, the manager’s prize possession, now lay in pieces outside the office window.”

 “So that’s it?
 What happened after that?
 There had to have been a trial?”
 Thomas exclaimed.

 “Oh there was a trial, but Phil was deemed mentally unstable to serve trial, so he was committed to the State Hospital over in Brookfield.
 And everything died down and returned to normal.
-The manager was brought into see corporate and he was actually let go because not only did the security cameras record what Phil did to the manager and the office, but they also recorded the manager’s outburst on Phil that caused him to snap in the first place.”
+The manager was brought in to see corporate and he was actually let go because not only did the security cameras record what Phil did to the manager and the office, but they also recorded the manager’s outburst on Phil that caused him to snap in the first place.”

-“Just desserts.
-I say!”
+“Just desserts, I say!”
 Thomas commented.
 Kirby just shook his head as he started to clean up his empty containers.

-“Well here’s real punchline.
+“Well here’s the real punchline.
 And this I got from Sally Boyd over there at CompuTools, she used to be the manager’s admin.
 After the manager was let go, he was cleaning out his, temporary desk, and to pass the time he had the radio on.
 The manager left his office for a moment to get some more boxes.
 As he returned back to his office, she heard on the radio announce ‘Phil Kerbson, committed to Brookfield State Hospital on Monday was discovered missing from his cell earlier today’.
 The manager froze in horror.
-And as Sally turned around to see the manager’s expression, the door violently slammed in her face, knocking her backwards onto the ground.
+And as Sally turned around to see the manager’s expression, the door violently slammed in her face, knocking her backward onto the ground.

 As she recovered from her fall, she told me that she could clearly hear the manager pleading for his life.
 She distinctly heard, ‘Please!
 Don’t!
 I’ll Do anything you want!’
 And then, a familiar calm and soothing voice came from behind the door, ‘Anything I can do to help!’
-Sally pounced for the door, but it was locked, she tried to look through the window, but the blinds were mostly drawn so she only see the flailing of arms and legs.
+Sally pounced for the door, but it was locked, she tried to look through the window, but the blinds were mostly drawn so she only saw the flailing of arms and legs.
 Sally kicked at the door repeatedly and shouted, ‘SOMEBODY PLEASE HELP!’
 But it was too late.
 As soon as the commotion ceased from inside the office, Sally heard the knob ‘click’ to signal that it had been unlocked.
-With tears in her eyes she slowly reached for the knob and opened to door to reveal a gruesome scene.”
+With tears in her eyes, she slowly reached for the knob and opened to door to reveal a gruesome scene.”